A Sensible Approach to Christian Truth

 People . . .

 Richard C. Leonard earned the Ph.D. in Biblical Studies from Boston University, where his dissertation was on the canon of the Old Testament.
 He served on the faculty of Texas Wesleyan University, Fort Worth, and Christian Life College, Mount Prospect, Illinois, and was Academic Dean and Registrar of The Institute for Worship Studies Florida Campus from 1998-2001.
 He has taught as visiting professor at seminaries in Canada and Croatia.
-Dr. Leonard also served as pastor of churches in New England and Illinois, most recently as interim minister (2004-2005) of Union Congregational Church, North Aurora, Illinois.
+Dr. Leonard also served as pastor of churches in New England and Illinois, including as interim minister (2004-2005) of Union Congregational Church (now Living Hope Church), North Aurora, Illinois (2005-2005) and First Christian Church, Hamilton, Illinois (2015-2017).

 Shirley Anne Leonard studied at Carl Sandburg College, where she earned the Certificate in Desktop Publishing and received other awards.
 She is editor of WestWard Quarterly: The Magazine of Family Reading and author of more than 750 poems, largely on Christian subjects.
 Her poetry chapbooks — Remembering Eden, Creation's Song, The Journey, The Promise and The Compass — are published by Laudemont Press under the Lampstand Books imprint.
-Her poetry has appeared in Time of Singing, WestWard Quarterly, Ancient Paths, and The FORESEE (bulletin of the Conservative Congregational Christian Conference).
-Several of her poems have also been published online by Reconciliation Press, under her former name Shirley Malmgren, Cross Way Publications, and Quill & Parchment.
+Her poetry has appeared in Time of Singing, WestWard Quarterly, Ancient Paths, and The FORESEE (newsletter of the Conservative Congregational Christian Conference).
+Several of her poems have also been published online by Reconciliation Press, Cross Way Publications, and Quill & Parchment.
 Poems she wrote also appear in A Glimpse of Heaven, compiled by Richard Leonard and JoNancy Sundberg (Howard Books, 2007) and Secure the Fort (and Remain Under God) edited by Lucy Cain (XLibris, 2007).
-Mrs. Leonard has been a member of the Christian Writers Fellowship International and currently belongs to the Illinois State Poetry Society.
+Mrs. Leonard has been a member of the Christian Writers Fellowship International and the Illinois State Poetry Society.
 She is associated with her husband, Dr. Richard C. Leonard, in the work of Laudemont Ministries.

 Principles . . .